 As far as noise isolation goes this headphone managed to suppress external noises to a great extent thanks mainly to the thickness and diameter of the padding.

 Build and Comfort: Premium materials make it very durable

 The Sony Extra Bass MDR-XB550AP being an on-ear headphone had ear cups that completely covered your ear, and were comfortable for extended periods of listening.
 Listening to the XB550AP for more than 2 ½ hours did not give us any strain on the ear.
 So you can easily watch a full movie without experiencing any discomfort.

 Despite the design being similar to most Sony headphones in this price bracket, the MDR XB550AP manages to look more premium.
-This is because of the powder coated like finish on the ear cups, the beautiful satin chrome material on the headband, the body colored cushion on the ear cups and headband and the ribbed flat cables all ooze style and quality.
+This is because of the powder coated like the finish on the ear cups, the beautiful satin chrome material on the headband, the body coloured cushion on the ear cups and headband and the ribbed flat cables all ooze style and quality.

-They ear-cups are not fully sweat resistant so they may not be your best bet for the gym or long term outdoor usage.
+They ear-cups are not fully sweat resistant so they may not be your best bet for the gym or long-term outdoor usage.
 Having flat cables completely prevents it from getting tangled.
 Despite actively trying to tangle the cable, we couldn't do it.
 This was further confirmed by lack of complaints about the cable quality or durability from online reviews.

 This headphone has an inline mic and can be used for calling purpose, but no volume control buttons.
-The single call button can be customized to be used for other function from the Sony SmartKey app
+The single call button can be customised to be used for other function from the Sony SmartKey app

 Sadly this headphone can’t be folded completely, but the ear cups can be rotated.